Beyond Fixed False Discovery Rates: Post-Hoc Conformal Selection with E-Variables: Introduction

 \subsubsection{Post-hoc and Post-selection Inference}

 Post-hoc inference in multiple testing aims to provide valid error guarantees for rejected sets chosen after observing the data.
 In the p-value framework, reference \cite{goeman2011multiple} established a foundational approach by bounding the number of false discoveries uniformly over all possible rejected sets.
-This framework was further developed by \cite{blanchard2020post} and \cite{hemerik2019permutation}, who provided tighter post-hoc bounds on the false discovery proportion via reference families and permutation-based methods, respectively.
+This framework was further developed by \cite{blanchard2020post} and \cite{hemerik2019permutation}, who provided tighter post-hoc bounds on the FDP via reference families and permutation-based methods, respectively.
 In the e-value framework, reference \cite{xu2024post} demonstrated the flexibility of e-values for post-selection inference through e-value-based confidence intervals.
-References \cite{gauthier2025backward, gauthier2025values} introduced backward conformal prediction, which fixes the prediction set size and adapts the coverage level accordingly, yielding a reliability condition that directly inspires the post-hoc guarantee pursued in this work.
+References \cite{gauthier2025backward, gauthier2025values} introduced backward conformal prediction, which fixes the prediction set size and adapts the coverage level accordingly, yielding a reliability condition that directly inspires the post-hoc guarantee pursued in this work. {A related direction bounds the FDP with high probability, simultaneously over all rejection thresholds \cite{gazin2024transductive, song2026everywhere}, which we adopt as one of our baselines.}